-(IV) Qualifying Exams
+(IV) Qualifying Exams and Papers

-(ii) Translation examinations in Greek and Latin, based on the Philosophy Track Reading List, by the beginning of the 6th term in residence.
+(i) Translation examinations in Greek and Latin, based on the Philosophy Track Reading List, by the beginning of the 6th term in residence.

-(iii) An oral examination in Greek and Latin based on the Philosophy Track Reading List, by the end of the 6th term in residence.
+(ii) An oral examination in Greek and Latin based on the Philosophy Track Reading List, by the end of the 6th term in residence.

 (V) Dissertation Prospectus